Chakroun-Anas/turbo-console-log/README.md

 - turboConsoleLog.addSemicolonInTheEnd (boolean): Whether to put a semicolon in the end of the log message or not.

+- turboConsoleLog.insertEnclosingClass (boolean): Whether to insert or not the enclosing class of the selected variable in the log message.

+- turboConsoleLog.insertEnclosingFunction (boolean): Whether to insert or not the enclosing function of the selected variable in the log message.

 - turboConsoleLog.quote (enum): Double quotes (""), single quotes ('') or backtick(``).

 A wrapped log message :